 1. Open the registered Access database or just drug and drop the source Access file onto the Exportizer table list.

-2. Choose a table or tables to export, or write and execute your SQL query or queries.
 Please note that exporting multiple datasets at a time is available in Exportizer Enterprise only.

 4. Switch to the Database tab and select your registered PostgreSQL database as a target database.
 If you did not register it yet, do it now by clicking the '...' button to the right.